1994 Tennessee gubernatorial election: Campaign

 Democratic candidate Phil Bredesen criticized Republican candidate Don Sundquist for voting against a minimum wage increase while voting for a congressional pay raise.
 Sundquist accused Bredesen of flip-flopping on issues such as public funding for abortion and school privatization.

 Aftermath

 Don Sundquist focused on government efficiency and welfare reform.
 He signed the "Families First" bill in 1996, which reduced the number of families on welfare from 70,000 to 30,000.
 He also signed a series of crime-related measures which called for tougher sentences and more focus on victims' rights.
 In 1996, Sundquist eliminated the state's scandal-ridden Public Service Commission, replacing it with the Tennessee Regulatory Authority.
 That same year, he created the Department of Children's Services.

 Republican primary

 Don Sundquist easily won the nomination, winning over 80% of the vote in the primary to David Y. Copeland III.

 Democratic primary

-He won the Democratic nomination for governor, capturing 53% of the vote in a primary that included more than a half-dozen candidates, among them Shelby County Mayor Bill Morris and state senator Steve Cohen.
+Bredesen won the Democratic nomination for governor, capturing 53% of the vote in a primary that included more than a half-dozen candidates, among them Shelby County Mayor Bill Morris and state senator Steve Cohen.